poms313/TeamGameFrontEnd/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## start with docker

+Run `docker build -t dockerhub_name/image_name:tag dockerfile_location`

+## create players

+If the player list is completely empty, open the "player list" page and 10 new players will be created automatically.
+Or, you can add them one by one by clicking on "add a player"

+## start game

+Click on the "start game" button and choose a test